uoguelph-mlrg/Theano-MPI/README.md

 # Theano-MPI
 Theano-MPI is a distributed framework for training deep learning models built in Theano based on data-parallelism.
 The data-parallelism is implemented in two ways: Bulk Synchronous Parallel and Elastic Averaging SGD.
 This project is an extension to [theano_alexnet](https://github.com/uoguelph-mlrg/theano_alexnet), aiming to scale up the training framework to more than 8 GPUs and across nodes.
-Please see this [technical report](http://arxiv.org/abs/1605.08325) for an overview of implementation details.
+Please take a look at this [technical report](http://arxiv.org/abs/1605.08325) for an overview of implementation details.
 To cite our work, please use the following bibtex entry.

 ```bibtex
 @article{ma2016theano,